 “Since many Dutch people are not aware of the fact that their 'culture' influences all citizens in their country, they do not realise that the segregation of certain immigrant groups could be a consequence of their own attitude towards these citizens” - Anne Gordijn

 There is no clear answer to what the issues with integration are.
-However, it seems that many are currently unsatisfied with how integration is going.
+However, it seems that many people are currently unsatisfied with how integration is going.
 To change this, the root causes of the issues should defined and addressed.

 “I have learned to be more free, more honest, more practical, open.
 That’s amazing”